electrode-io/electrode-native/docs/cli/code-push/promote.md

 * **Default** The command will prompt to input the deployment name, or display a list of deployment names stored in the Cauldron, to choose from.

 `--targetBinaryVersion/-t <targetBinaryVersion>`

-* Semver expression that specifies the binary app version this release is targeting
+* Semver expression that specifies the binary app version this promotion is targeting
-* If omitted, the release will target the exact version of the descriptor
+* If omitted, and `reuseReleaseBinaryVersion` is not set, the promotion will target the exact version of the descriptor
-* If versionModifier is specified in the codePush config , exact version of the descriptor is appended to versionModifier
+* If `versionModifier` is specified in the codePush config, it will be applied
 * For using `targetBinaryVersion` option users must target only 1 descriptor
 * For using `targetBinaryVersion` option users cannot use semVerDescriptor
+* This option is mutually exclusive with `reuseReleaseBinaryVersion`

 `--mandatory/-m`